Henry Searle (tennis): Coaches

 Searle's coach is Morgan Phillips, the head coach at the Lawn Tennis Association's national academy in Loughborough.
 He said that the Wimbledon boy's victory, and the associated rankings increase, could "fast-track" him into senior tournaments.

 Personal life

 Searle is from Wolverhampton.
 He attended St Peter's Collegiate Academy, and played tennis at the Wolverhampton Lawn Tennis & Squash Club.
 He is the son of cricketer Harvey Trump, and the grandson of Gerald Trump.
 A keen footballer, he is a fan of his local Premier League team Wolverhampton Wanderers.

-He attends Loughborough Amherst School which partners with Loughborough University to support the National Tennis Academy.
+He attended Loughborough Amherst School which partners with Loughborough University to support the National Tennis Academy.